Skip to main content

 Contact the Seller Directly

-Your first step is to contact the seller directly.
-Notify them of your copyright and demand that they stop selling reproductions of your work.
-If your competitor was unaware of your copyright, they may take down the listing and stop selling your products.
+Your first step is to contact the seller.
+Send them a takedown notice informing them of your copyright and demanding that they stop selling reproductions of your work.
+If your competitor was unaware of your copyright, they may take down the listing and desist selling the reproductions.

-You should also submit an intellectual property infringement report with Etsy.
-Although you can currently fill out a form online, Etsy is moving to a reporting portal that allows you to register your brand as well as submit infringement reports.
+You should also submit an intellectual property infringement report to Etsy.
+Moving on from its former online form, Etsy offers a reporting portal that allows you to register your brand as well as submit infringement reports.
 Etsy provides detailed instructions and a tutorial on how to report intellectual property infringement.

 As long as you comply with Etsy's policies and provide accurate and truthful information, Etsy will process your notice, take down the reported content for suspected copyright infringement, and notify the Etsy seller.
 That may end the matter.